anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 (#object_classes_in_extensions) and (#search_results_in_extensions)
 below), or object classes or search results from other extensions.

-From a protocol perspective, the difference between prepending the extension ID to the last path segment (e.g. https://base.example/foobar_fizz) and using an extension ID as a path segment (e.g. https://base.example/foobar/fizz) is just the difference of the underscore and backslash characters.
-Extension authors MAY use either approach but should rely on implementation experience.

-A> issue #34

-Appending a path segment to an existing path segment is NOT RECOMMENDED as this increases the likelihood of collisions between the queries defined by extension identifiers.
+Additionally, RDAP extensions MUST NOT append a path segment to an existing path segment as this increases the likelihood of collisons between the queries defined by an extension.

-A> issue #36

 ### Usage in Query Parameters {#usage_in_query_parameters}